 To accomplish this, the project will seek to complement and build upon the results of the previous chapters of media monitoring (use the same media monitors as much as possible, use and update the existing database, use the same web-platform to publicise monitoring results).

 The resources will be primarily used for:

-- Training of media monitors in updating monitoring methodology and creating non-existent part of it (e.g. monitoring of social media sites); - Media monitoring operations; - Update and further development of MM data base.
+- Training of media monitors in updating monitoring; - Media monitoring operations; - Update and further development of MM database.